 His avocation and his passion is the construction and preservation of the history and legacy of the Taylor Street phenomenon–a time, a place, and a people that were and can never be again.
 A people who defied the profound failure prophesy of our sociological soothsayers.
 A people and a subculture who, against all odd, had transitioned themselves from having been cast as servants to the dream to participants in the dream.
 The Taylor Street Archives, a chronicle of those who lived the Italian American experience, as it unfolded for those immigrants who settled into the Legendary Taylor Street made its debut in 2006.

 In 2010, Vince petitioned the 33 member UIC Trustees to address the issue of the Jane Addams’ Hull House Museum’s flawed history being dispensed by the museum to historians, educators, writers and the public itself.
-Devoid of the history and synergy that existed between Jane Addams and the Italian American community.
-The immigrant community that Jane Addams herself had named The Hull House Neighborhood.
+Intentionally ignoring the history and synergy that existed between Jane Addams and the Italian American community, the Museum’s administration refused to even make mention that the first invitation to the immigrant community (1891) was written in Italian and signed Signorine Jane Addams and Ellen gates Starr.

 The presentation won over all 33 members of the University’s trustees along with it’s president, Christopher Kennedy.
 The UIC Chancellor and the UIC student body were equally impressed.
 They had determined that the Taylor Street Archives was to be given its rightful place in the Hull House Museum.